ccrraaiigg/NeuroScope/glossary.md

 **Distributed Analysis** - The capability to spread analysis computations across multiple processes or workers for performance.

+**Dropout** - A regularization technique that randomly sets a fraction of input units to zero during training to prevent overfitting.
+During inference, dropout is typically disabled, but some implementations may still apply it, contributing to non-deterministic outputs even with identical inputs.

 ## E

 **EmbeddingLayer** - The transformer layer that converts token IDs into dense vector representations and adds positional information.